Yellowjacket Wasp Control In Vineyards With Poison Baits

 Poison Baits to the Rescue

-Until about 10 years ago some growers used poison baits to control yellowjacket wasps in vineyards and orchards.
+In the past some growers used poison baits to control yellowjacket wasps in vineyards and orchards.
 At the time there was an insecticide that could legally be used to prepare a poison bait that when deployed in vineyards and orchards significantly reduced yellowjacket activity, sometimes for several years following a successful baiting program.
 The baiting technology was inexpensive and had virtually no effect on non-target organisms or the environment***.
-About ten years ago this pesticide was removed from the market, for reasons unrelated to its use in wasp baits, and there has been no replacement until now.
+However, the pesticide that had been used to prepare poison bait for yellowjacket control has since been removed from the market, for reasons unrelated to its use in wasp baits, and there has been no replacement until fairly recently.

 Onslaught Microencapsulated Insecticide is now labelled for use in preparing poison bait for yellowjacket control (read and follow label instructions).
 See Using Poison Bait To Control Yellowjacket Wasp Nests for details regarding bait preparation and deployment.